bendumas/CodepathCourse/README.md

 # CodepathCourse
-Repo to hold Codepath assignments from previous year
+Repo to hold Codepath assignments from previous year at Mississippi State University.